 Combined with Jersey’s climate (the island is officially recognised as the sunniest place in Britain), this provides visitors with fantastic opportunities to explore what the Island has to offer both on sea and ashore.

-Jersey has a huge range of restaurants which serve both local and international food.
+Jersey has a huge range of restaurants that serve both local and international food.
 Local specialities include seafood and shellfish.
-The island has 2 Michelin-starred restaurants.
+The island has one Michelin-starred restaurant.

 Places to visit

 Jersey has a rich and varied history and has several museums and sites that allow you to explore and experience the island’s past.

 Two of Jersey’s museums are just minutes away from the marinas: